GhostPack/Rubeus/README.md

 If the `/autoenterprise` flag is used, if roasting an SPN fails (due to an invalid or duplicate SPN) Rubeus will automatically retry using the enterprise principal.
 This is only useful when `/spn` or `/spns` is *not* supplied as Rubeus needs to know the target accounts samaccountname, which it gets when querying LDAP for the account information.

+If the `/ldaps` flag is used, any LDAP queries will go over TLS (port 636).

 #### kerberoasting opsec